aarongorka/aarongorka-com/content/blog/cms-project.md

 # Nginx TLS Termination

-Because this application is clustered, each individual server is significant (unlike a stateless, horizontally scaling, cloud-native application) and occasionally the ability to directly troubleshoot/communicate with each instance is required.
+Because this application is (sort of) clustered, each individual server is significant (unlike a stateless, horizontally scaling, cloud-native application) and occasionally the ability to directly troubleshoot/communicate with each instance is required.

 This oneliner was userful to generate a self-signed cert: